talshorer/git-dissect/README.md

 * Allow running on the same host in multiple paths/worktrees.
 * If `git dissect collect` is interrupted after some information was collected, call `git bisect` with what we have instead of throwing everything away.
-* Improve efficiency of `git dissect {step|run}` by running multiple commands in one ssh session instead of establishing a session for each command.